In what ways can we form useful relationships between notes?

 And yes, even a few folders.

-If you’ve heard about the LYT Kit, or the IMF kit, or Maps of Content and want to learn more — there is now a way!
+If you’ve heard about the LYT Kit or Maps of Content or Idea Emergence and want to learn more — there is now a way!